 Sport and success go hand-in-hand for Thompson, who wakes up before the sun each day to train.
 The time spent in the pool, on a bike, or running his favorite routes in Atlanta, where he now lives, is a time for him to get his body and mind revved up for the never-ending to-do list that awaits at the office.

 “I have a very small team so I don’t have the luxury of delegating work just so I can go ride off into the sunset,” Thompson said.
 “My schedule is just as demanding now as it was when I worked in corporate America.”
-His training schedule as an entrepreneur is almost identical to what he followed with a traditional 9-to-5 job: a morning endurance session, a lunchtime strength workout, and an evening “fun session,” which can be anything from a relaxing swim to creating dance TikToks with his nieces.
+His training schedule as an entrepreneur is almost identical to what he followed with a traditional 9-to-5 job: a morning endurance session, a lunchtime strength workout, and an evening “fun session,” which can be anything from a relaxing swim to creating dance TikToks with his nieces, and gaining tens of thousands of new followers in the process.
 When things get really chaotic, he relies on another lesson from triathlon–staying calm and making adjustments as needed.
 For him, things work best when triathlon fits into his life–not the other way around.

 “This is where the discipline and the need to adapt and evolve comes into place,” Thompson said.
 “I compromise some things and modify training to complement a chaotic work schedule.”